MicrosoftDocs/sdk-api/sdk-api-src/content/cscobj/nn-cscobj-iofflinefilesevents3.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IOfflineFilesEvents3</b> interface inherits from <a href="/previous-versions/windows/desktop/api/cscobj/nn-cscobj-iofflinefilesevents2">IOfflineFilesEvents2</a> and <a href="/previous-versions/windows/desktop/api/cscobj/nn-cscobj-iofflinefilesevents">IOfflineFilesEvents</a>. <b>IOfflineFilesEvents3</b> also has these types of members:
+The <b>IOfflineFilesEvents3</b> interface inherits from <a href="/previous-versions/windows/desktop/api/cscobj/nn-cscobj-iofflinefilesevents2">IOfflineFilesEvents2</a> and <a href="/previous-versions/windows/desktop/api/cscobj/nn-cscobj-iofflinefilesevents">IOfflineFilesEvents</a>. <b>IOfflineFilesEvents3</b> also has these types of members:

 ## -see-also